tyrellshawn/icons/CONTRIBUTING.md

 # Contributing

+**IMPORTANT:** This project only accepts contributions based on [lucide icons](https://lucide.dev/).
+Pull requests containing custom icons or icons from other icon packs will be closed.

 We welcome contributions to our project!
 Please follow these steps to contribute:

 1. Fork the repository on GitHub.